 Here we are mid-December and I am hitting my tenth month of sobriety!
-I get a lot of questions asking how I have made it this far without a re-lapse…especially because I don’t go to AA.
+I get a lot of questions asking how I have made it this far without a re-lapse…especially because I don’t go to AA or a rehabilitation center such as this holistics rehab for example.
 It is because I have an arsenal of tools in what I like to call my sobriety toolbox.

 These “tools” are simply coping mechanisms I use instead of booze to relieve stress and anxiety.
 Stress and anxiety are my two greatest triggers so it is important to keep those from rearing their ugly heads.